-Caesca is a Specialty Single Origin Raw cacao beans associative project that surges from the need to promote Colombian cacao which recently has become one of the finest in the world, 95% of Colombia’s cacao exports are considered “Fine Flavour” by the International Cacao Organisation.
+Caesca is a Specialty Colombian Cacao associative project that surges from the need to promote Colombian cacao which recently has become one of the finest in the world, 95% of Colombia’s cacao exports are considered “Fine Flavour” by the International Cacao Organisation.

 Caesca advises growers and families from the region of Maceo-Antioquia, and Manaure-Cesar on the implementation of improvements in the harvest and post-harvest process of specialty cocoa production and the search for strategies to make them part of the insertion process to international markets and thus get better prices for their crops.